-It is the responsibility of families with anaphylactic children to identify their children to the relevant School Coordinator.
+It is the responsibility of families who have a child with anaphylaxis to identify their children to the relevant School Coordinator.
 Families must also supply written information regarding:

-- The foods which trigger an anaphylactic reaction - A treatment protocol, signed by the child's physician - Any changes in the child's condition from previous years or since last reported - Permission to post photographs and medical information in key locations, such as the classroom
+- The foods which trigger an anaphylactic reaction - A treatment protocol, signed by the child's physician. - Any changes in the child's condition from previous years or since last reported. - Permission to post photographs and medical information in key locations, such as the classroom.